coax-dev/coax/doc/examples/pendulum/sac.rst

 ==================

-In this notebook we solve the `Pendulum <https://gym.openai.com/envs/Pendulum-v0/>`_ environment using :doc:`SAC </examples/stubs/sac>`.
+In this notebook we solve the `Pendulum <https://gym.openai.com/envs/Pendulum-v0/>`_ environment using `SAC`.
 We'll use a simple multi-layer percentron for our function approximator for the policy and q-function.

 This notebook periodically generates GIFs, so that we can inspect how the training is progressing.